YourDictionary

-National Imagery and Mapping Agency or National Geospatial-Intelligence Agency - technical definition
+National Imagery and Mapping Agency or National Geospatial-Intelligence Agency - Computer Definition

 Headquartered in Bethesda, Maryland, the agency was established under the name NIMA on October 1, 1996, and was renamed to NGA in 2004.